Improve training, retention, and productivity within your company by taking workplace socialization to the next level.

 Other ideas for peer mentoring might be matching two employees from entirely different teams.
 For example, matching two members from different branches of the company can be a great way for longstanding employees to learn new skills, as they see how other locations operate.

 However, with peer mentoring, it’s important to pay attention to who is being matched to whom.
 For a new hires buddy program, it’s better to match employees in similar departments so they can learn how their specific section works.
 Furthermore, more veteran employees would benefit from having their match be from a different part of the company, as the established employee already knows how their own team functions.
+This program can also use LEAD.bot’s Manual Matching function if the new hire numbers are manageable.

 Speaking of peers, how connected are your executives to your employees?